 Fundamentally, your purpose is to determine whether the employee is doing everything possible to help the company succeed.
 Each of the perspectives evaluates how well the employee is doing in achieving that purpose in specific areas.
 Here are some commonly used examples of evaluation criteria and suggested measurements for each.

-– Good steward of financial resources: Percentage of projects completed within budget or number of months department operated within budget
+- Good steward of financial resources: Percentage of projects completed within budget or the number of months their department operated within budget

 - Appropriate compensation for responsibility level: Variance from company’s historical salary for comparable position or variance from industry standard for comparable position

 - Successful relationships with internal customers (coworkers, subordinates, superiors): Number of complaints received or number of positive responses on employee satisfaction surveys

 - Successful relationships with external customers (clients, vendors, business associates): Number of positive responses in satisfaction surveys for those customers employee interacts with

 - Completes tasks effectively: Percentage of projects completed by deadline or number of days operating without failure or injury

 - Uses resources efficiently: Waste-to-production ratio in department or by assigned project

 - Makes continual effort to improve skills and knowledge: Number of training opportunities participated in

 - Actively looks for ways to promote company growth: Number of suggestions given to supervisor